naman101/crypto-tracking/README.md

 - Search for a particular currency
 - Mark any currency as their favourite which persists across sessions using local storage
 - The user can open details page of any of the currencies to view its daily average in the last 30 days

+This app is built on top of the following core stack:

+- [ReactJS](https://react.dev/): For client side rendereing of the application
+- [React-Router](https://reactrouter.com/en/main): For handling routes and navigation
+- [Typescript](https://www.typescriptlang.org/): For a strongly typed language

 ## Get Started